On the Toughness of Regular Graphs and Prisms: 2-Tough 4-Regular Graphs with Claws

-By the above lemma it follows that every nontrivial component $H_i$ is a subgraph that results when the set $\{a_i,a_j,b_i,b_j\}$ is removed.
+Suppose there exists a nontrivial component $H_i$.
+If $S_i$ is of the form $N(x)$ for some $x \in A \cup B$, then since $J_m - N[x]$ is connected, the component $H_i$ must be $J_m-N[x]$.
+Thus in this case there are exactly two components, $H_i$ and $\{x\}$, and the toughness is $2$.
+So, by the above lemma we may assume that $H_i$ is a subgraph that results when the set $\{a_i,a_j,b_i,b_j\}$ is removed.
 Such a subgraph has a vertex $c_\ell$ of degree $2$.
 By adding to $S$ the two neighbors of $c_\ell$ in $H_i$ we increase the number of components by $1$, and thereby contradict the maximality of $S$.
-That is, every component is an isolated vertex.
-That is, $S$ is a vertex cover.
-But by the above lemma the independence number is only $m-1$, and so $|S|/k \ge 2m/(m-1)>2$, a contradiction. \end{Proof}
+That is, every component $H_i$ is an isolated vertex.
+In other words, $S$ is a vertex cover.
+But by the above lemma, the independence number of $J_m$ is only $m-1$, and so $|S|/k \ge 2m/(m-1)>2$, a contradiction. \end{Proof}

-The above construction was found by starting with a line graph and doing a local adjustment; maybe this works in general.
-It is also unclear what happens if one insists that every vertex is in a claw.
+The above construction was found by starting with a line graph and performing a local adjustment; maybe this idea works in general.
+It is unclear what happens if one insists that \textit{every} vertex is in a claw.